The purpose of Triangle shall be to maintain a fraternity of engineers,

 Formed in 2017, our group is the only STEM exclusive social fraternity at the UW Seattle campus.
 Our aim as a chapter is to promote academic growth and increase social interactions between the different STEM fields, thereby encouraging interdepartmental relations between both the well known and lesser known STEM fields.

-In compliance with Sam's Law, the University of Washington chapter of Trianlge Fraternity has no record of investigation or police violation within the past 5 years.
+In compliance with Sam's Law, the University of Washington chapter of Triangle Fraternity has no record of investigation or police violation within the past 5 years.

 Learn more about rushing Triangle and what that entails on our rush page!